Follow TV Tropes

 • In the Japanese dub, Akima is played by film and stage actress Mariko Akama and Korso is voiced by veteran film actor Akio Kaneda.

 • Descended Creator: As the assistant sound designer for Skywalker Sound, Christopher Scarabosio provides the voices for the Drej and the Drej Queen.
-To date, this is Scarabosio's only voice-acting role.
+As of 2023, this is Scarabosio's only major voice-acting role.

 • Dueling Movies: One of the most destructive duels ever, in its race to be released prior to the long-delayed Treasure Planet.
 Both animation teams were constantly looking over their shoulder at each other, according to Word of God: